Beargle-Hackers/BeargleOS/README.md

 Beargle OS is intended for entertainment and educational purposes only.
 It's not meant to be used for any illegal or unethical activity, and the creators of Beargle OS are not responsible for any misuse of the operating system.
 Use it responsibly and enjoy the features it provides!
 OK

 ## Beargle OS Client
-Beargle OS haYeahs a stylish new client avaliable at https://github.com/tacocatCLAUS/BeargleOS-Client yoh do need to get the advanced CLAUS yeahMembership
+Beargle OS has a stylish new client avaliable at https://github.com/tacocatCLAUS/BeargleOS-Client you do need to get the advanced CLAUS Membership hut once yiu are subscribed you get access to infinite proxy link generated every day and beargle os links generated every day.